musicministry/stegbert/about.md

 title: "About"
 layout: about
 introduction: |
-  This is experimental site serving the music ministry at [St. Egbert's Catholic Church](https://www.stegbertcatholicchurch.org/) in Morehead City, NC.
+  Welcome!
+This is experimental website serving the music ministry at [St. Egbert's Catholic Church](https://www.stegbertcatholicchurch.org/) in Morehead City, NC.
 It is a work in progress and will be built out as or if needs arise.
 ---

-This is experimental site serving the music ministry at [St. Egbert's Catholic Church](https://www.stegbertcatholicchurch.org/) in Morehead City, NC.
-It is a work in progress and will be built out as or if needs arise.
-It is indended to provide easy access to helpful resources including:

-* Information about our ministry
-* Downloadable weekly music lists
-* Weekly "blog posts" containing the music list and videos
-* Downloadable music schedules extending several weeks in advance to help with practice and preparation

 ---